powerd6/infra/bootstrapping.md

     This is necessary because DNS records cannot be imported.

-    The desired state of the DNS records should be:

-    ```
-    @ 10800 IN SOA ns1.gandi.net. hostmaster.gandi.net.
-1700185945 10800 3600 604800 10800
-    ```

-1. Import the existing email forwarding domain into the state
+2. Import the existing email forwarding domain into the state

     This is necessary because domains cannot be created by terraform.

     ```bash
     cd stages/email
     terragrunt import improvmx_domain.domain powerd6.org
     cd ../../
     ```

-1. Apply all the modules
+3. Apply all the modules

     From the root of the repository, run: